CLOVIS-AI/gitlab.main.kts/docs/website/docs/tutorials/index.md

     strategy: depend
 ```

 1. Use any Docker image which contains the `kotlin` binary.
+We build a custom `kotlin` image that you can find [here](https://gitlab.com/opensavvy/automation/gitlab-ci.kt/container_registry/9576542).

 Now, each time you push a new commit, GitLab will recompile the Kotlin script to generate the Yaml configuration file, and then start a child pipeline running that Yaml file.